thephpleague/uri/docs/definitions.md

 ## Immutability

-To ease and ensure the integrity of the value, when a component is altered instead of modifying its current value, we return a new component with the changed value.
+To ensure the integrity of the value, when a component is altered instead of modifying its current value, we return a new component with the changed value.
 This practice is called immutability.

 ~~~php
 <?php